 By September 2011, we owed $0.
 Zilch.
 Nada.
 Bye-bye debt.

-Here are the 5 steps we took to rid our family from debt forever:
+Here are the 5 steps we took to rid debt from our family forever:

 1. Develop a Monthly Budget

 We developed a monthly written budget that defined our way forward.
 We knew we had to reduce our expenses and increase our debt payments.
 The written budget guided us to ensure we would stay the course.

 For budgeting, we used a simple spreadsheet.
 It wasn’t too fancy.
 We just listed out our income and our expenses and made sure we allocated each of our dollars to an assignment.

 Good old fashioned pencil and paper will even do!
 Make sure you have a budget and stick to it.

 2. Choose Your Debt Elimination Strategy